isaacphi/mcp-language-server/README.md

 ### Logging

-Setting the `LOG_LEVEL` environment variable to DEBUG enables verbose logging for all components including messages to and from the language server and the language server's logs.
+Setting the `LOG_LEVEL` environment variable to DEBUG enables verbose logging to stderr for all components including messages to and from the language server and the language server's logs.

 ### LSP interaction

-- `internal/lsp/methods.go` contains generated code to make calls to the connected language server
+- `internal/lsp/methods.go` contains generated code to make calls to the connected language server.
 - `internal/protocol/tsprotocol.go` contains generated code for LSP types.
 I borrowed this from `gopls`'s source code.
 Thank you for your service.
 - LSP allows language servers to return different types for the same methods.
 Go doesn't like this so there are some ugly workarounds in `internal/protocol/interfaces.go`.